 It would be much better to have a second referendum, to put the matter to a public vote again.
 The original referendum in 2016 only asked a very open ‘in-principle’ question about whether people wanted out or not.
 It didn’t ask “Would you like to leave the European Union even if the consequences are going to be dire for you personally and for the entire British Isles?”

 If Britain leaves the European Union, Dave reckons just some of the upshot is going to be that:

 - the Scottish are finally going to say enough is enough, and they are going to demand independence – and rightfully so: the Westminster Government has totally failed to take account of their interests, not to mention their majority vote to ‘stay in’;

-- peace in Northern Ireland is going to break down (the signs are already there for anyone who looks), and the only solution ultimately will be to cut Northern Ireland loose as an independent state, watch the blood flow, and wait until the Unionists reconcile themselves to union with Eire;
+- peace in Northern Ireland could be at risk (danger signs are already there for anyone who looks), and the only solution ultimately will be for Northern Ireland to become an independent state or to unite with the Irish Republic;

 - the economy of the entire ‘United Kingdom’ (let’s use the term while we still can) is going to shrink and suffer enormously as many big corporations pull out, and as many British businesses collapse from the loss of their major market – the European Union – plus a surge in costs of doing business;

 - there is going to be a big increase in unemployment because of the jobs lost;